Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Experiments

+The performance gain of DMTCDR is limited for implicit feedback.
+This may be due to the binary cross-entropy overarching loss used for training implicit feedback, which is less related to the metric than the mean squared error used for training explicit feedback.
+As illustrated in Figure~\ref{fig:user_result}, the performance gap between the `Alone' and `Joint' baseline is small for Douban and Amazon datasets because the domains of the Douban and Amazon datasets are less related than those of the ML1M dataset.
+In particular, local RSs can achieve satisfactory recommendation performance because they can well characterize the intra-domain interactions when the inter-domain interactions are limited.
+Furthermore, the results of MTCDR show that simply sharing the embeddings of items cannot effectively characterize the intra- and inter-domain interactions.
+Our proposed method effectively outperforms the baselines because it trains local RSs and exchanges multiple domains' predictive power by fitting their pseudo-targets.

+\paragraph{Item alignment} We demonstrate the results of item-aligned DMTCDR in Table~\ref{tab:item_result}.
+We illustrate the evaluations of item-aligned DMTCDR across all assistance rounds in Figures~\ref{fig:item_result}.
+We randomly split users for item-aligned DMTCDR into $K=8$ domains, and each domain has roughly the same number of users.
+The performance gap between the `Alone' and `Joint' baseline is also reduced because the randomly constructed inter-domain interactions are much less meaningful.
+MTCDR fails to improve the performance of locally trained RSs as it struggles to characterize inter-domain interactions.
+Our proposed method performs much better than the `Alone' baseline for the item-aligned Douban dataset with explicit feedback.
+Consequently, DMTCDR can outperform all baselines as it can effectively characterize the intra- and inter-domain interactions.

-\textbf{Partial Alignment}$\,$ To compare with baseline models, we assume all users or items are common for user-aligned or item-aligned recommender systems.
+\paragraph{Partial alignment} In our previous experiments, we assume all users or items of various organizations are \textit{completely} aligned for user-aligned or item-aligned DMTCDR.
 As mentioned in Equations~\ref{eq:common_1} and~\ref{eq:common_2}, the common users or items are shared between a pair of domains.
 Specifically, two domains can share a subset of their users or items.
-Therefore, we conduct an ablation study of partial alignment.
-We assume $50\%$ of users or items are shared among all domains, labeled as MTAL$_50\%$ , while the other half is unique for each domain.
-We demonstrate the results of $50\%$ alignment in Table~\ref{tab:privacy_alignment}.
-It performs worse than full alignment with explicit feedback and close to the full alignment with implicit feedback.
-It indicates that our proposed solution is robust enough to improve the performance of partially aligned domains.
+To study the impact of alignment, we conduct an ablation study of alignment ratio.
+We assume that all organizations have part of users aligned according to an alignment ratio.
+We demonstrate the results of partial alignment in Figure~\ref{fig:partial_result_amazon}.
+It is worth mentioning that when the alignment ratio equals zero, the result is reduced to the best result of the `Alone' baseline.
+The best result of `Alone' includes all backbone models, but MTCDR and DMTCDR are limited to a subset of backbone models as described in Section~\ref{sec:setup}.
+As a result, MTCDR and DMTCDR may perform worse than the `Alone' baseline when the alignment ratio is small.
+Our results demonstrate that DMTCDR outperforms MTCDR across all alignment ratios and outperforms the `Alone' baseline when the alignment ratio is large for the Amazon dataset.
+It indicates that our decentralized recommendation framework is robust enough to improve the performance of partially aligned domains.